Ethel Page

-Ethel Esther, Lady Page (née Blunt; 20 September 1875 – 26 May 1958) was the first wife of Sir Earle Page, the 11th Prime Minister of Australia.
-She worked as a nurse before her marriage.
-Page supported her husband during his long political career, though never living in Canberra, and was politically active herself, serving on the state executive of the Country Party and as president of its women's section.
+Ethel Esther Page (née Blunt; 20 September 1875 – 26 May 1958) was an Australian nurse and political figure as the first wife of Earle Page, the 11th prime minister of Australia.
+She supported her husband during his long political career, though never living in Canberra, and was politically active herself, serving on the state executive of the Country Party and as president of its women's section.
 She was also involved in various community organisations.

 Early life

 Ethel Esther Blunt was born in Sydney on 20 September 1875, the oldest of eight children born to Mary (née Ritchie) and Frederick Lynch Blunt.
 Her father worked as a building contractor, and was frequently in financial difficulties.
 He died in 1898, when many of her younger siblings were still children.
 Blunt trained as a nurse after leaving school, with the initial intention of becoming a medical missionary.
 She completed her training at Royal Prince Alfred Hospital (RPA), where she was top of her class, and was subsequently employed there as a senior staff nurse.
 She later worked briefly as a matron at Manly Hospital.